-There are certain areas that are 'topfiled' by the state under the provisions of ANILCA legislation.
-These are selections made by the state that apply or 'attach' when Native regional or village selections are adjudicated by the Bureau of Land Management (BLM), but it is uncertain how many of these selections will attach during the planning period.
-The amount of Native selections, in terms of acreage, greatly exceeds that allowed under their selection entitlement, and BLM does not require that these selections be prioritized, which would otherwise make it possible to adjudicate the lower ranked Native selections.
-The category of 'State-Selected Land' on Region Plan Maps includes areas of ANILCA topfiled selections in addition to areas of state-selected land.
+There are certain areas that are topfiled by the state under the provisions of Sec.
+906 of the Alaska National Interest Lands Conservation Act (ANILCA).
+These are selections made by the state that become valid when Native regional or village ANCSA (Alaska Native Claims Settlement Act) selections are relinquished.
+It is uncertain how many of these state selections will become valid during the planning period because the amount of Native selections, in terms of acreage, greatly exceeds that allowed under the corporation's selection entitlement.
+The Bureau of Land Management is currently adjudicating all prioritized Native village and regional corporation selections so the corporations and state can receive their land.
+The category of "State-Selected Land" on region plan maps includes areas of ANILCA topfiled selections in addition to areas of state-selected land.